corneliazy/ice_wedge_polygons/unet/binary/nowedges_wedges_png/README.md

-# Binary Unet ased on pngs
+# Binary Unet based on pngs